Personal SWOT Analysis

 The long version of this post will show you how to do this well.

 To create the best version of you, you must have a blueprint.
-You’ve done a considerable amount of this work already, but there is always more to do.
+You’ve done work like this already, but there is always more to do.
 You need to think divergently.
+One way to do this is to expand your “network of possible wanderings,” a term used by Teresa Amabile to define expertise:

 Expertise encompasses everything that a person knows and can do in the broad domain of his or her work.
 Take, for example, a scientist at a pharmaceutical company who is charged with developing a blood-clotting drug for hemophiliacs.
 Her expertise includes her basic talent for thinking scientifically as well as all the knowledge and technical abilities that she has in the fields of medicine, chemistry, biology, and biochemistry.
 It doesn’t matter how she acquired this expertise, whether through formal education, practical experience, or interaction with other professionals.
 Regardless, her expertise constitutes what the Nobel laureate, economist, and psychologist Herb Simon calls her “network of possible wanderings,” the intellectual space that she uses to explore and solve problems.
 The larger this space, the better.